Kiet Siel

 Undergraduate Homework Assignments

 These assignments consist of a 1-page summary of an article (not a web page!) pertaining to dendrochronology.
 The summary should include (a) the full reference of the article (i.e. how & where do I find it), (b) a summary of the main points of the work, and (c) a critical evaluation of the work (i.e. is it worth reading, and why?).
-The assignments must be submitted electronically to Professor Hughes at: mhughes@ltrr.arizona.edu and must have the word "Assignment" as the first word in the subject field.
+The assignments must be submitted electronically to Professor Trouet at: trouet@ltrr.arizona.edu and must have the word “Assignment_IntroDendro” as the first words in the subject field.

 Keep in mind that the quality and clarity of your writing, and spelling, punctuation, and grammar count!
 Spell-check, grammar-check, and proof-read your summaries before submitting them.

-Homework #1.
-Find, summarize and evaluate a paper or part of a book describing the scientific contributions of either Andrew E. Douglass, Bruno Huber or Ed Schulman.
+Find, summarize and evaluate a peer-reviewed paper or part of a book containing information on site selection, chronology building, or climatic signals in dendrochronology.
 25 points.

-Homework #4.
-Find, summarize and evaluate a paper or part of a book containing information on an application of dendrochronology to some field of science such as archeology, geomorphology, hydrology, climatology or ecology.
+Find, summarize and evaluate a peer-reviewed paper or part of a book containing information on an application of dendrochronology in climatology or hydrology.
 25 points.

 The format is: